uwe-app/website/site/docs/getting-started/conventions.md

 Many websites include other files (such as code samples); put these files in the `includes` folder and they will automatically be ignored.

+## Layouts

+Layouts provide the structure for your pages; they should be placed in the `layouts` folder.
+If you create a `layouts/main.hbs` file it becomes the default layout for all pages.

 ## Partials

 Partials are templates or snippets that you can include anywhere in your pages; they should be placed in the `partials` folder.